A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 ![Standard Model of Systems Consolidation](PSYCH%20258/Attachments/p258s07-16.jpg)

 - predicts that retrograde amnesia (due to damaged hippocampus) should be temporally graded: memories formed closest in time to the traumatic event are most likely to be lost
+	- This is shown with HM case study, and thus is accurate!

 **Multiple Trace Theory of Consolidation** (Nadel & Moscovitch, 1997)

-- proposes that semantic memories stored in the cortex gradually become ----------- of the hippocampus (as in the Standard Model)
+- proposes that semantic memories stored in the cortex gradually become ==independent== of the hippocampus (as in the Standard Model)

 ![Multiple Trace Theory of Consolidation](PSYCH%20258/Attachments/p258s07-17.jpg)